Plain English Breakdown

 Federal Political Campaign Tax

-This act establishes a five percent tax on federal campaign spending in Alaska.
+This bill creates a new five percent tax on money spent for federal political campaigns in Alaska.

 What This Bill Does